transcriptaze/vpd/GUIDE.md

 - `PJ301M`

 An _unknown_ part will be displayed as an anonymous grey circle devoid of personality, joy or future.

+#### Fonts

+VPD is a static web app and CORS restrictions mean it cannot load external fonts from e.g. Google Fonts.
+The following fonts are included in the app:

+- Lato-Regular
+- Lato-Semibold
+- Lato-Bold
+- RobotoMono-Regular
+- RobotoMono-Bold
+- RobotoCondensed-Regular
+- RobotoCondensed-Bold
+- StyleScript-Regular

 ---